 Figure 4: Default target output drop-down list

-- Once done, click the OK button (highlighted in blue within Figure 2, above) to apply the changes.
+- Once done, click the OK button (highlighted in blue within Figure 2, shown earlier on this page) to apply the changes.